lululxvi/deepxde/docs/demos/poisson.1d.multiscaleFourier.rst

         num_test=10000,
     )

 The number 1280 is the number of training residual points sampled inside the domain, and the number 2 is the number of training points sampled on the boundary.
-The argument ``train_distribution = 'pseudo'`` means that the sample training points follows a pseudo-random distribution.  ``The argument ``solution=func`` is the reference solution to compute the error of our solution, and can be ignored if we don't have a reference solution.
+The argument ``train_distribution = 'pseudo'`` means that the sample training points follows a pseudo-random distribution.
+The argument ``solution=func`` is the reference solution to compute the error of our solution, and can be ignored if we don't have a reference solution.
 We use 10000 residual points for testing the PDE residual.

 Next, we choose the network.
-Here, we use a fully connected neural network of depth 4 (i.e., 3 hidden layers) and width 100:
+Here, we use a multi-scale Fourier feature networks of depth 4 (i.e., 3 hidden layers) and width 100. ``sigmas`` is the list of standard deviation of the distribution of fourier feature embeddings.
+In this example, the network consists of a Fourier feature layer and fully-connected layers.
+The Fourier feature network is constructed using a random Fourier feature mapping as a coordinate embedding of the inputs.
+Specifically, we multiply the input vector with matrix whose entry is sampled from a Gaussian distribution with mean zero and variance sigma, and then concatenate the list of tensors horizontally with cosine and sine functions.
+Then, the network is:

 .. code-block:: python